What makes Ben Hudgins (aka DJ Abstract) so unusual?

 His fascination with music in general fuels his desire to play whatever suits the moment, whatever is required.

-With an extensive collection of over 2500 recordings, he also has the tools to follow through on this desire.
+With a collection of thousands of recordings, he also has the tools to follow through on this desire.

 Ben began DJing Philadelphia house parties in the late 1980s, followed by a bi-weekly dance event during his years as a student at the University of Pennsylvania (1988-1992).
 Upon graduating, he took a two year hiatus from spinning before moving to New York City, at which point he took up residence as the chill-out lounge DJ for one of New York’s premier gothic-industrial nights, Contempt, providing relaxed atmospheres of ambient and down tempo to dancers who were in need of solace.
 It was during this residency that he met and befriended Angelique Turner, proprietor of Williamsburg, Brooklyn’s experimental music night, DBR.
 Angelique subsequently invited Ben to take up residence at DBR, which he did until the night closed in late 2004.
 It was during his tenure here that Ben spun some of his most diverse sets, successfully incorporating many seemingly unrelated styles into a smooth yet challenging listen.